You are listening to the Sean Hannity Radio Show Podcast.

 That's what they've now done to this country.

-Young people living at home with mommy and daddy in their basement and the lowest labor participation rate and since the nineteen seventies is sad.
+Young people living at home with mommy and daddy in their basement and the lowest labor participation rate since the 1970s is sad.